Emanuele Aliverti

 I am interested in flexible Bayesian methodologies and scalable algorithms to perform inference on models for complex data, such as high-dimensional structures, networks and tensors, balancing accuracy with interpretability.

-My curriculum vitae is available here.
-An Italian version (extended) is available here.
+My resumee is available here.
+An extended curriculum, in Italian, is available here.

 bio & past positions